US promises more Ukraine aid, Biden announces veteran envoy

 The new money, along with the sale of $165 million in non-U.S.-made ammunition that is compatible with Soviet-era weapons the Ukrainians use, brings the total amount of American military assistance to Ukraine to $3.7 billion since the invasion, officials said.

-Biden has accused Russian President Vladimir Putin of genocide for the destruction and death wrought on Ukraine.
+Biden has accused Putin of genocide for the destruction and death wrought on Ukraine.
 Just on Thursday, Biden said he would provide a new package of $800 million in military aid to Ukraine that included heavy artillery and drones.

 Congress approved $6.5 billion for military assistance last month as part of $13.6 billion in spending for Ukraine and allies in response to the Russian invasion.